Tulsa hosts Walker and South Florida - WTOP News

 Tulsa, Oklahoma; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: South Florida visits the Tulsa Golden Hurricane after Corey Walker Jr. scored 25 points in South Florida’s 84-65 loss to the Cincinnati Bearcats.
+BOTTOM LINE: South Florida faces the Tulsa Golden Hurricane after Corey Walker Jr. scored 25 points in South Florida’s 84-65 loss to the Cincinnati Bearcats.

-The Bulls are 3-9 against AAC opponents.
-South Florida is 5-12 against opponents with a winning record.
+The Bulls are 3-9 in conference games.
+South Florida is 6-4 in games decided by 10 or more points.

-The Golden Hurricane and Bulls match up Wednesday for the first time in AAC play this season.
+The Golden Hurricane and Bulls square off Wednesday for the first time in AAC play this season.

-TOP PERFORMERS: Sam Griffin is averaging 15.2 points for the Golden Hurricane.
-Bryant Selebangue is averaging 12.6 points and 9.7 rebounds over the past 10 games for Tulsa.
+TOP PERFORMERS: Sam Griffin is shooting 38.2% and averaging 15.2 points for the Golden Hurricane.
+Brandon Betson is averaging 2.1 made 3-pointers over the last 10 games for Tulsa.

 Tyler Harris is averaging 17 points and 3.4 assists for the Bulls.
-Russel Tchewa is averaging 11.7 points and 8.3 rebounds over the past 10 games for South Florida.
+Russel Tchewa is averaging 11.7 points over the last 10 games for South Florida.

 LAST 10 GAMES: Golden Hurricane: 1-9, averaging 65.6 points, 29.8 rebounds, 11.1 assists, 3.7 steals and 1.2 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 80.6 points per game.